MSBuild Project Files

 Project Selection Pattern

-All .proj files use this pattern to select Krypton projects:
+All .proj files under Scripts/Build/ use this pattern to select Krypton projects (two levels up to the repo root):

 <ItemGroup>